Connect with us

 Hosemann kicks off reelection campaign before overflow crowd

-Delbert Hosemann filed qualifying papers Thursday at the Republican Party headquarters to seek a second term as lieutenant governor.
+Delbert Hosemann filed qualifying papers Thursday at the state Republican Party headquarters to seek a second term as lieutenant governor.

 Hosemann announced his reelection bid before an overflow crowd in the party headquarters conference room.
 The entryway to the headquarters building also was elbow to elbow with people who could not get into the conference room.